jadecobra/python_tdd_exercises/source/truth_table/binary_operations/binary_operations_3.rst

 and

-* :ref:`Logical Disjunction is "or"<test_logical_disjunction>`
+* :ref:`Logical Disjunction is "OR"<test_logical_disjunction>`
 * :ref:`Logical Conjunction is "AND"<test_logical_conjunction>`
 * :ref:`Logical Negation is "NOT" <test_logical_negation>`

-All the logic statements or conditions have been written with some or all of the above 3.
+All the :ref:`binary operations<truth table: binary operations>` or conditions have been written with some or all of the above 3.

 =============================================== =============  ============= ============= ============= ==============================================================
 return                                          True,          True,         False,        False,        name of operation